pnwairfire/bluesky/docs/examples.md

 (Note that ecoregion and other location input fields can be defined either per location or in the parent active area object)

-Lets say that's in a file called fires.json. piping that into bsp and running it through fuelbeds
+You can run bluesky through fuelbeds on that input data by either piping it or by specifying the input file with the '-i' option.

     cat ./tmp/fires.json | bsp --indent 4 fuelbeds
+    bsp -i ./tmp/fires.json --indent 4 fuelbeds

-would give you:
+Either way would give you the following:

     {
-        "bluesky_version": "4.1.2",
+        "bluesky_version": "4.6.11",
         "counts": {
+            "failed_fires": 0,
-            "fires": 1
+            "fires": 1,
+            "locations": 2
         },
         "fires": [
             {